 Cassava (kasera in Hindi) or cassava root or yucca as some folks like to call it is extremely common in Fiji.
 We grew up eating this.
 It is a starchy root crop.
 Cheap, tasty, versatile and filling.
 I have noticed the popularity of cassava growing in the US as well and it makes my heart happy.
 Anyways, cassava is very easy to cook.
 Typically, we boil it and eat it with some type of cilantro-garlic-based chutney (or with ketchup).
 It is extremely delicious just like that.
 You can also add to soups.
 It pairs well with coconut cream-based dishes.
 Goes well with Fiji-style barbecues and is a general, healthy everyday snack.
 I have seen cassava in regular grocery stores in the frozen food section in some places.
 We typically get it from the Asian grocery store.

 Another way to cook it is with Indian spices.
 This is where the fusion comes in.
 Basically, you peel and boil the cassava until tender.
-So you can boil the cassava whole or if you have a particularly lengthy cassava, you can chop them into smaller pieces so they fit in the pot and all the pieces boil in about the same length of time.
+So you can boil the cassava whole or if you have a particularly lengthy cassava, you can chop them into chunks so they fit in the pot and all the pieces boil in about the same length of time.
 I would not recommend pre-slicing and boiling as the cassava gets very tender and will most likely fall apart.
 So boil it in big chunks.
 Boil until fork-tender.
 Once boiled, drain water and let cool.
 When it is cool enough to handle, slice into pieces so they look like steak fries.

 Mix all the seasonings in a bowl.
 Add to cassava slices.
 Mix well.
 Make sure the salt levels are correct.